ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 **Functional Requirements:**

 1. User Management
-    a.
-Registration and login system for students, instructors, and administrators.
+    1. Registration and login system for students, instructors, and administrators.
-    b.
-User roles and permissions based on the type of user.
+    2. User roles and permissions based on the type of user.
-    c.
-Profile management- users can see and update personal information.
+    3. Profile management- users can see and update personal information.
 2. Class and Assignment Management
-    a.
-Instructors can create, update, and delete classes
+    1. Instructors can create, update, and delete classes
-    b.
-Instructors can set parameters for assignments
+    2. Instructors can set parameters for assignments
-       * Deadlines, group members, rubrics
+        1. Deadlines, group members, rubrics
 3. Assignment Submission and Review
-    a.
-Students can submit assignments and receive instant feedback
+    1. Students can submit assignments and receive instant feedback
-       * Similar to feedback process of Turnitin
+        1. Similar to feedback process of Turnitin
-    b.
-Students can review peer assignments that are assigned to them by the instructor
+    2. Students can review peer assignments that are assigned to them by the instructor
-    c.
-Student information is not available assignments that will be reviewed by peers
+    3. Student information is not available assignments that will be reviewed by peers
 4. Evaluation and Feedback
-    a.
-Instructors can review and provide feedback for assignments
+    1. Instructors can review and provide feedback for assignments
-    b.
-Students can review and provide feedback on their peers’ assignments
+    2. Students can review and provide feedback on their peers’ assignments
-    c.
-Students can view feedback and grades on their own assignments
+    3. Students can view feedback and grades on their own assignments
 5. Performance Tracking
-    a.
-Instructors can track individual student performance and overall class performance
+    1. Instructors can track individual student performance and overall class performance
 6. Security
-    a.
-Secure authentication and authorization mechanisms
+    1. Secure authentication and authorization mechanisms
-    b.
-Data encryption to protect personal information of users
+    2. Data encryption to protect personal information of users
 7. System Management
-    a.
-Administrators can manage the overall system, including user management and system settings
+    1. Administrators can manage the overall system, including user management and system settings
 8. User Interface
-    b.
-Interface is user friendly and easy to navigate for all user types
+    1. Interface is user friendly and easy to navigate for all user types
-    c.
-Responsive design that will support desktop and mobile devices
+    2. Responsive design that will support desktop and mobile devices

 **Non-functional Requirements:**

 1. Performance
-    a.
-The system should handle concurrent peer reviews efficiently, allowing multiple users to submit and review papers simultaneously.
+    1. The system should handle concurrent peer reviews efficiently, allowing multiple users to submit and review papers simultaneously.
-    b.
-Response time for loading forms and documents should be less than 2 seconds to maintain a seamless user experience.
+    2. Response time for loading forms and documents should be less than 2 seconds to maintain a seamless user experience.
 2. Security
-    a.
-User authentication and authorization mechanisms must be robust to prevent unauthorized access to sensitive data.
+    1. User authentication and authorization mechanisms must be robust to prevent unauthorized access to sensitive data.
-    b.
-All communication between users and the system should be encrypted using industry-standard protocols (HTTPS)
+    2. All communication between users and the system should be encrypted using industry-standard protocols (HTTPS)
-    c.
-The application should have role-based access control to manage permissions for authors, reviewers, and administrators
+    3. The application should have role-based access control to manage permissions for authors, reviewers, and administrators
 3. Reliability
-    a.
-The system should have a high uptime, with a target availability of 99.9%.
+    1. The system should have a high uptime, with a target availability of 99.9%.
-    b.
-Regular backups of review data should be performed to prevent data loss.
+    2. Regular backups of review data should be performed to prevent data loss.
 4. Usability
-    a.
-The user interface should be intuitive and user-friendly, allowing reviewers to easily navigate through the application.
+    1. The user interface should be intuitive and user-friendly, allowing reviewers to easily navigate through the application.
-    b.
-Clear error messages and helpful tooltips should guide users during form submissions.
+    2. Clear error messages and helpful tooltips should guide users during form submissions.
-    c.
-Accessibility standards (e.g., WCAG) should be followed to accommodate users with disabilities.
+    3. Accessibility standards (e.g., WCAG) should be followed to accommodate users with disabilities.
 5. Scalability
-    a.
-The application should handle an increasing number of users and reviews without performance degradation.
+    1. The application should handle an increasing number of users and reviews without performance degradation.
 6. Maintainability
-    a.
-Code should follow best practices and be well-documented.
+    1. Code should follow best practices and be well-documented.
-    b.
-Regular code reviews and refactoring should be part of the development process.
+    2. Regular code reviews and refactoring should be part of the development process.
 7. Compatibility
-    a.
-The application should work seamlessly across different browsers and devices
+    1. The application should work seamlessly across different browsers and devices

 **User Requirements:**

 1. Students
-    a.
-Submit assignments
+    1. Submit assignments
-    b.
-Review and provide feedback on assignments from their peers as directed by instructor
+    2. Review and provide feedback on assignments from their peers as directed by instructor
-    c.
-View feedback on their own assignments
+    3. View feedback on their own assignments
-    d.
-Provide feedback on peer’s contributions in group assignments anonymously
+    4. Provide feedback on peer’s contributions in group assignments anonymously
 2. Instructors
-    a.
-Create, manage, and delete classes and related assignments and data.
+    1. Create, manage, and delete classes and related assignments and data.
-    b.
-Set parameters for assignments: deadlines, groups for peer reviews, and assignment details/rubrics
+    2. Set parameters for assignments: deadlines, groups for peer reviews, and assignment details/rubrics
-    c.
-Oversee assignments, create evaluations, and monitor student progress
+    3. Oversee assignments, create evaluations, and monitor student progress
-    d.
-Have a comprehensive view of student progress and performance
+    4. Have a comprehensive view of student progress and performance
 3. Administrator
-    a.
-Manage overall systems: user management and system settings
+    1. Manage overall systems: user management and system settings
 4. All users
-    a.
-Register and login to the system
+    1. Register and login to the system
-    b.
-View and update personal information
+    2. View and update personal information
-    c.
-Access the system on any device
+    3. Access the system on any device

 **Technical Requirements:**

 1. Software Requirements
-    a.
-The application should be developed using React
+    1. The application should be developed using React
-    b.
-The system should support a database that is efficient at handling storage and data retrieval
+    2. The system should support a database that is efficient at handling storage and data retrieval
 2. System Design
-    a.
-System architecture should be designed to support multiple user roles and their respective functionalities
+    1. System architecture should be designed to support multiple user roles and their respective functionalities
-    b.
-UI/UX should be intuitive and user-friendly, a seamless experience for all users
+    2. UI/UX should be intuitive and user-friendly, a seamless experience for all users
 3. Programming Code
-    a.
-The backend code should be robust, secure, and efficient
+    1. The backend code should be robust, secure, and efficient
-    b.
-Codde should follow best practices for readability, maintainability, and scalability
+    2. Codde should follow best practices for readability, maintainability, and scalability
 4. Testing
-    a.
-Application should undergo rigorous testing, including unit testing, integration testing, system testing, and acceptance testing
+    1. Application should undergo rigorous testing, including unit testing, integration testing, system testing, and acceptance testing
-    b.
-Peer review of code should be conducted to identify defects, improvements, and ensure flow of the code.
+    2. Peer review of code should be conducted to identify defects, improvements, and ensure flow of the code.
 5. Deployment and Maintenance
-    a.
-Application should be deployable on various platforms and environments
+    1. Application should be deployable on various platforms and environments
-    b.
-Regular updates and maintenance should be planned to ensure the application remains up to date and secure
+    2. Regular updates and maintenance should be planned to ensure the application remains up to date and secure
 6. Integration
-    a.
-The application should support integration with other systems as required by the client
+    1. The application should support integration with other systems as required by the client
 7. Data Management
-    a.
-The system should support efficient data management practices, including regular backups, data validation, and data security measures
+    1. The system should support efficient data management practices, including regular backups, data validation, and data security measures
 8. Documentation
-    a.
-Comprehensive documentation should be maintained for the system design, code, suer manual, and other technical aspects of the application.
+    1. Comprehensive documentation should be maintained for the system design, code, suer manual, and other technical aspects of the application.

 ## Tech Stack